conan-io/conan/README.rst

     $ export CONAN_COMPILER_VERSION=3.5

-Finally, there are some tests that use conan to package Go-lang libraries, so you would **need to install go-lang** in your computer and add it to the path.
+Finally, there are some tests that use conan to package Go-lang libraries, so you might **need to install go-lang** in your computer and add it to the path.

 You can run the actual tests like this: